 If you are creating your plan alone, this is still a step you can take by reviewing the plan you've created before you start taking action.

-6. Implement your financial plan
+6. Start using your financial plan

 Though this is the most important part of the process, it can also be the most difficult.
 That’s because implementation requires discipline and consistency.

 This is where automating your finances works in your favor.
 It can help make your implementation responsibilities easier.

 Use automatic transfers to ensure that you are saving and investing according to your plan.
 You can also automate bill payments for day-to-day money management.